-May include team members, other colleagues, carers and other professionals.
+In this context, 'others' could include, but is not limited to, team members, other colleagues, carers and other professionals.

 A person accessing care and support.
 The individual, or individuals, will normally refer to the person or people that the learner is providing care and support for.